Offering evening, weekend, online,

 We provide an immersive learning experience with a diverse faculty.
 Professors are practicing clinicians as well as scholars and researchers.
 Learning takes place in small, intimate classes, and through the exceptional practical training opportunities we offer.

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of community agencies, our counseling students gain valuable practicum and clinical experience in a wide variety of clinics, hospitals, mental health centers, community organizations, government agencies at all levels, and specialized settings.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our counseling students gain valuable practicum and clinical experience in a wide variety of clinics, hospitals, mental health centers, community organizations, government agencies at all levels, and specialized settings.

 Our comprehensive theoretical curriculum and supervised clinical field experiences prepare students for success taking the Counselor Preparation Comprehensive Examination (CPCE).
 On the most recent exam, our students achieved an impressive 100% passing rate.